ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lab/lab00.md

 ## Step 8: Check Submission Results <a name="step8"></a>

-After the 1 minute delay, the submit system will show your score and give you feedback on your submission. <em>Refresh the webpage after a minute to see this information.</em> This usually takes one of three forms:
+YOU MUST ALWAYS CHECK THAT YOUR FILE WAS CORRECTLY UPLOADED After the 1 minute delay, the submit system will show your score and give you feedback on your submission. <em>Refresh the webpage after a minute to see this information.</em> This usually takes one of three forms:

 <p>A correct submission with a score of 100.
 This means that your program passed all the tests for this assignment.
 Once you get to this point, you are finished with the assignment and will receive full credit.
 This case will look like this:</p>